AbhijeetKrishnan/abhijeetkrishnan.github.io/_posts/2021-02-08-robot-controller-transparency.md

 This paper devotes an entire section to describe how they add logging to an existing agent code in order to obtain the $(s, a, s')$ tuples used to learn the agent policy.
-This is unnecessary since most RL setups utilize an environment which provides an interface to provide and action and receive the reward and the next state.
+This is unnecessary since most RL setups utilize an environment which includes an interface to input the action and receive the reward and the next state.
 This logging is already in-built into most RL libraries in use today like OpenAI Gym.
-It is not novel.
+It is a solved problem.

 ### Lack of explanation evaluation